 Recently homeschooling has grown significantly in the US, with some estimates that the number of homeschool students doubled in 2020.
 Whether your family is new to homeschooling or has years of experience, you might be wondering how college admissions works for homeschoolers.
 The good news is that homeschoolers are widely accepted to colleges — even highly selective schools.
 The same goals of academic, social, and financial fit apply.

 Homeschool families often face additional requirements, such as creating transcripts, course descriptions, school profiles, and counselor recommendations that describe the homeschool student’s educational experience.
+It’s important that homeschoolers work early to outline their goals, so they can weigh the value of outside coursework and specific activities.
 With nearly two decades experience homeschooling, I have deep expertise in this area.
 Support for homeschoolers is included in comprehensive packages.

 Let’s Get Started

-If you’d like to discuss how I can help your student, use the Contact page to get the ball rolling.
+If you’re ready to discuss how I can help your family, use the Contact page to get the ball rolling.

 If you’re still considering if working with an Independent Educational Consultant makes sense for your family, you might want to read the post Why Use an Independent Educational Consultant.